slemonide/sasuga/README.md

 Denotes a group of nodes whose future state can be computed without the need to access other chunks (in general).
-* *nodes* describes nodes in this chunk that was before and that can come after
+* *nodes* describes nodes in this chunk that was before and that can come after (positions are relative)
 * *p1*, *p2*, *p3* are the corners of the bounding box of the chunk (changing the order of these corners rotates the chunk)

 ### Trail is one of:
+* * Trail *previous*
+  * Trail *next*
+* EmptyTrail
 A state of the chunk in terms of its node composition.
 A future of the chunk is computed by accessing the next trail (if chunks don't collide).
 A lot of recomputation can be avoided by reusing trails.

-* * Trail *previous*
-  * Trail *next*
+Accessible methods:
-* EmptyTrail
+* next()

 ----------
 * *previous* is the previous trail